transifex/transifex-java/README.md

 ```

 The SDK will parse the tags into spans so that styling is applied.
 You can reference such a string in a layout XML file or use `getText()` (not `getString()`) and set it programmatically to the desired view.
 To disable this behavior and treat tags as plain text, you can disable span support by calling [`TxNative.setSupportSpannable(false)`](https://transifex.github.io/transifex-java/com/transifex/txnative/TxNative.html#setSupportSpannable(boolean)).
-Note that when span support is enabled, the SDK uses `fromHTML()` internally when tags are detected.
+Note that when span support is enabled and tags are detected in a string, the SDK uses `fromHTML()`.
 This has the side-effect of new lines being converted to spaces and sequences of whitespace characters being collapsed into a single space.

 Alternatively, you can write a string with the opening brackets escaped (using `&lt;` instead of `<`):